depalacios/libwesocket_demo/include/ws_raw/readme.md

 ## Overview

 `ws_raw` is a minimal WebSocket server library built on top of `libwebsockets` and `libuv`.
 It provides a simple API for creating WebSocket servers with minimal boilerplate.
-The library is designed for embedded systems and applications that require efficient, asynchronous WebSocket communication.
+The library is designed for embedded systems and applications (FRDM-IMX91).

 ## Features

 - Simple API for creating WebSocket servers
 - Integration with libuv event loop (automatic, no need to call `lws_service` manually)
 - Callback-based message handling
-- Lightweight, single connection support (last connected client receives messages)
-- Text frame support (binary frames not implemented)

 ## Dependencies